lightstep/integrations/collector/kong/examples/kube/README.md

 ## Configuration

-Installation of the OpenTelemetry Collector varies, please refer to the [collector documentation](https://opentelemetry.io/docs/collector/) for more information.
+Installation procedures for the OpenTelemetry Collector varies by deployment mode.
+Please refer to the [collector documentation](https://opentelemetry.io/docs/collector/) for more information.

 Detailed description of available [Kong metrics](https://docs.konghq.com/hub/kong-inc/prometheus/#available-metrics).